This post may contain affiliate links. Please read my privacy policy.

 Instructions

-- Bring the mixture to a boil on medium heat.
-Stir occasionally to avoid burning.
-As soon as it boils, lower the heat to low and simmer for about 5- 10 minutes or until the soy milk reduces to your desired consistency.
+- Bring the mixture to a boil over medium heat, stirring occasionally to prevent burning.
+Once it boils, lower the heat to low and simmer for about 5–10 minutes, or until the soy milk reaches your desired consistency.

 - Turn off the heat once the soy milk is done.
-Use a cheese cloth or cloth coffee filter (you can get it on Amazon) to filter out the soybean residue.
-You may use a ladle to press down on the soybean residue to extract all soy milk.
+Use a cheesecloth or cloth coffee filter to strain out the soybean residue.
+You can use a ladle to press down on the residue to extract all the soy milk.
 Discard the residue.

 Video